Zinke’s Trump Cabinet days shape Montana race for US House - WTOP News

 “This is a follow-the-money campaign,” Tranel said.
 “His financial interests are definitely served by advocating for fossil fuels.
 I’m looking at it in terms of what’s going to serve Montana.”

 It’s the first election for a newly drawn House district, created last year after Montana gained a seat following the 2020 census.
-The Republican-leaning seat includes liberal strongholds such as Missoula, Butte and Helena that offer Tranel a chance to become the first Montana Democrat elected to the House since 1994.
+The Republican-leaning seat includes liberal strongholds such as Missoula and Butte. that offer Tranel a chance to become the first Montana Democrat elected to the House since 1994.

 A GOP wave swept Montana in recent elections, ending years of residents splitting their votes between Republicans and Democrats.

-Note: This story was first published on Oct.
-31, 2022.
-It was updated on Nov.
-2, 2022, to delete an incorrect reference to the city of Helena being in the district.